Centropyxis ecornis (Ehrenberg, 1841)

 Ecology: freshwater; in sediments and among water plants and mosses.

 Remarks: Probably several species are covered by the name C. ecornis.
-Probably C. cordobensis has been confused with this species.
+C. cordobensis might have been confused with this species.